kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/JoiningGraphDatasets.md

     (5,(Toronto Pearson International Airport,AirportInformation(Toronto,YYZ)))
     (2,(Narita International Airport,AirportInformation(Tokyo,NRT)))

+## Create a new return type for the joined vertices

 Create a case class called Airport to store the information for the name, city, and code of the airport.

 input: